LoganGore/Q-templates/python/basic/README.md

 # Maana Python 3.7 Template

 This template is designed to make quick work of creating new [GraphQL](http://graphql.org) microservices for use inside [Maana Q](https://www.maana.io/knowledge-platform/).
-It was created by Almir Alemic, Ashish Juneja and Andrew Spode, members of Maana's Customer Solutions team.
+It was created by Alexander Elkholy, Almir Alemic, Ashish Juneja and Andrew Spode, members of Maana's Customer Solutions team.

 ## Getting Started